-In some cases, SOC personnel will only coordinate Red-Teaming activities, with a designated third party performing most of the actual testing to ensure that testers have no previous knowledge of constituency systems or vulnerabilities.
+In some cases, Security Operations Center personnel will only coordinate Red Team Tools and its activities, with a designated third party performing most of the actual testing to ensure that testers have no previous knowledge of constituency systems or vulnerabilities.

 Providing cybersecurity advice to constituents outside the scope of CND; supporting new system design, business continuity, and disaster recovery planning; cybersecurity policy; secure configuration guides; and other efforts.

 Proactive outreach to constituents supporting general user training, bulletins, and other educational materials that help them understand various cybersecurity issues.